thesattiraju/cli-tools-docker/README.md

 You need to mount your kubeconfig to the container for fetching information from cluster.

-Say your kubeconfig is in a directory /home/user/.kube, mount this directory to the container by adding this to your run command `-m /home/user/.kube:/tmp` and set the KUBECONFIG environment variable on the flow.
+Say your kubeconfig is in a directory /home/user/.kube, mount this directory to the container by adding this to your run command `-v /home/user/.kube:/tmp` and set the KUBECONFIG environment variable on the flow.

 You need to add `-v /home/user/.kube:/tmp --env KUBECONFIG=/tmp/config` to your docker run commands